mikefulb/alpacadsc/docs/source/usage.rst

 Select the checkbox for the profile you want to switch to and then click the "Change Profile" button.

+The current profile will automatically be loaded whenever the service is started.

 Profiles are stored as YAML formatted files.
 Under Linux they are stored in "$(HOME)/.config/AlpacaSettingCirclesDriver" and under Windows in "%APPDATA%/AlpacaSettingCirclesDriver".
-If you want to backup your settings or move them to another computer you can copy the profiles stored here.q
+If you want to backup your settings or move them to another computer you can copy the profiles stored here.
+The current profile name is stored in the file "current_profile.yaml".

 """"""""
 Location